Artist Get Ready Grants

 - Describe how you will actively share with others what you have learned about safeguarding your studio, protecting your career or preparing for emergencies by completing your project.
 Examples include social media and blog posts, photographs, videos, teaching guides or educational activities.

-- A resume detailing your accomplishments as an artist working in a craft discipline.
+- A resume or narrative detailing your accomplishments as an artist working in a craft discipline.
 If applicable, the resume should list exhibitions and shows; publications featuring your work; awards; education; teaching experiences; and/or any other accomplishments that will help us evaluate your career as a professional artist working in a craft discipline.

 - 5 high resolution images of your artwork created within the past three years (.gif, .jpeg, or .tiff format)